Tend perennial crops and food forests as a permaculture apprentice

 What to Expect:

-Please note: this program includes real work.
+Please note: the permaculture apprenticeship includes real work.
 You’ll be bending, stooping, using tools, carrying heavy loads, pushing wheelbarrows on uneven ground, climbing ladders, and working in varied weather.
-Nobody will be pushed beyond their own physical abilities, but everyone will be expected to work hard.
+Nobody will be pushed beyond their own physical abilities, but everyone will be expected to “pull their own weight.”
 If there is a serious deluge, we will skip a week; however, we will gather and work in gentle rain, wind, and hot sun.
 Before you apply, be sure that you’re up to the physical and mental challenge of working hard outside for a full day each week.
 If you have specific physical limitations, but still want to participate, reach out to us so that we can discuss if it’s a good fit.

 Get into the rhythms of the seasons!

-Caring for food plants in an ecological way is all about timing.
-Indeed, by working with the natural rhythms, we generally can support optimal health and prevent many potential problems.
-Through this program, you will come to understand the flow of the seasons, and get a feel for the right timing of all the steps in caring for perennial crops.
-You’ll have a chance to take a shortcut through years of trial and error, and instead learn through guided study and hands-on practice how to collaborate with ecological rhythms.
+Cultivating food in an ecological way is all about timing.
+Indeed, by working with the natural rhythms, we generally don’t even need to till the soil in an established garden.
+Through this program, you will come to understand the flow of the seasons in your bones, and get a feel for the right timing of all of your food-producing activities.
+You’ll have a chance to take a shortcut through past years of trial and error, and instead learn through guided study and hands-on practice how to collaborate with ecological rhythms.

 The Permaculture Apprenticeship includes:

-Four hours each week of instruction and hands-on doing with perennial fruit and nut trees, as well as shrub and herb planting, pruning, and care
+- Weekly instruction and hands-on learning and doing with perennial fruit and nut trees, as well as shrub planting, pruning, and care

 Schedule and Timing of the Program

 We generally meet each Tuesday, with some breaks and flexibility around weather.
-During the March 1st–November 20th timeline, approximately 27 of the 35 Tuesdays will be apprenticeship days.
+During the March 19th–November 19 timeline, approximately 27 of the 36 Tuesdays will be apprenticeship days.
 Within that time frame, four Tuesdays will be skipped for breaks, and we can expect that some days will be rained out.
 If you have obligations that prevent you from coming for a few Tuesdays, don’t worry about it.
-Most students will miss a few days, but we expect you to attend at least three Tuesdays per month.
+Most students will miss a few days, but we expect you to attend at least three apprenticeship days per month.

-Seasonal Flow of Activities in the Food Forest
+Seasonal Activities in the Annual Garden and Food Forest

-November: prune fruit trees; plant fruit and nut trees
+November: Prune fruit trees; plant fruit and nut trees; plant overwinter root crops

-The “lecture” aspect of this program is partially done online, through watching our online class materials.
-The in-person portion is completely hands-on, and you should expect to really get things done in the perennial garden!
-You will be helping to tend fruit trees and bushes and herbs.
+The “lecture” aspect of this program is done totally online, through watching our online class materials.
+The in-person portion is completely hands-on, and you should expect to really get things done in the garden!
+You will be helping to tend fruit trees and bushes, and to grow vegetables.
 Questions are welcome as we are getting our hands into the soil, in order to deepen and clarify the content that’s been shared online.
 We ask that every apprentice watch the assigned online portion of the program before the in-person days, so you can arrive with a baseline understanding of what we’ll be doing.
 This way, our discussions can be much richer and apprentices can utilize in-person time to deepen their knowledge.

 Apprenticeship Size